ArcticSnow/TopoPyScale/doc/docs/06_examples.md

 ## Davos, Switzerland

-This example demonstrate `TopoPyScale` for the area of Davos.
+This example demonstrates `TopoPyScale` for the area of Davos.
 It downscales climate, and performs simulation with the snow model [FSM](https://github.com/RichardEssery/FSM/tree/master).

 ### Site Description
 Davos is located in South-Eastern Switzerland.